ambrosejcarr/seqc/README.md

     $> pip3 install -e seqc/
     $> .seqc/configure

 Please follow the instructions of the configure script by providing SEQC information about your AWS access keys and, if you desire, a BASESPACE token.
 Once you have configured SEQC, you are ready to process single-cell sequencing data.
+Also note that when supplying the location of the RSA key during the configuration process, **the full path must be specified**.

 ### Running SEQC: